wp-plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/trunk/readme.txt

 == Screenshots ==

-Visit the plugin site at http://www.tipsandtricks-hq.com/wordpress-easy-paypal-payment-or-donation-accept-plugin-120 for screenshots.
+Visit the plugin site at https://www.tipsandtricks-hq.com/wordpress-easy-paypal-payment-or-donation-accept-plugin-120 for screenshots.

 == Changelog ==

+= 4.1 =
+- The currency code will now be shown after the "Other Amount" field.
+- Added the option to create text based payment button.
+Use parameter "button_text" in the shortcode to use it.
+- WordPress 4.0 compatibility.

 = 4.0 =
 - Added two new filters to allow modification of the payer email parameter programmatically.
 The filters are 'wppp_widget_any_amt_email' and 'wppp_widget_email'.